Combinatorial zeta functions counting triangles: Introduction

 The aim of this note is to prove analogous statements in a combinatorial setting.
-Let $M$ be a compact manifold of dimension $n \geqslant 1$, endowed with a smooth triangulation $\mathscr T$.
-We will prove our results in the more general setting of a \emph{regular} polyhedral decomposition, but for sake of simplicity we state the result here for triangulations.
-A \textit{geodesic path} in $\mathscr T$ is a finite sequence $c = (\sigma_1, \dots, \sigma_q)$ of adjacent $(n-1)$-simplices such that $\sigma_q$ is adjacent to $\sigma_1$ and no pair $(\sigma_k, \sigma_{k+1})$ of consecutive simplices nor $(\sigma_q, \sigma_1)$ bound the same $n$-simplex.
-A \textit{closed geodesic} is an equivalence class of closed geodesic path, where we identify two closed geodesic paths if one is a cyclic permutation of the other.
-We denote by $\mathcal P$ the set of primitive closed geodesic, where a geodesic is called primitive if it is not a power of a shorter loop.
-The length of a closed geodesic $\gamma = [(\sigma_1, \dots, \sigma_q)]$ is denoted by $|\gamma| = q$ while $\varepsilon_\gamma \in \{-1, 1\}$ denotes its \textit{reversing index}, which is defined in \S\ref{sec:fried}.
+Throughout, $M$ is a compact connected oriented manifold of dimension $n > 1$, endowed with a triangulation $\mathscr T$.
+In fact, as in the classical case of the Ruelle and Selberg zeta functions, we prove a relation between combinatorial closed geodesics entering the definition of a combinatorial zeta function and the spectrum of the combinatorial Laplacian.

+\begin{definition} A \textit{combinatorial geodesic path} in the $n-1$ skeleton $\mathscr T^{(n-1)}$ of the triangulation $ \mathscr T$ is a finite sequence $c = (\sigma_1, \dots, \sigma_q)$ of adjacent $(n-1)$-simplices such that no pair $(\sigma_k, \sigma_{k+1})$ of consecutive simplices bound the same $n$-simplex.
+A combinatorial geodesic path $c = (\sigma_1, \dots, \sigma_q)$ is \textit{closed} if $\sigma_q$ is adjacent to $\sigma_1$ and $(\sigma_q, \sigma_1)$ do not bound the same simplex.
+A \textit{combinatorial closed geodesic} is an equivalence class of closed geodesic paths, where we identify two closed geodesic paths if one is a cyclic permutation of the other.
+We denote by $\mathcal P$ the (in general infinite) set of primitive combinatorial closed geodesics, where a combinatorial closed geodesic is called primitive if it is not a power of a shorter one.
+The length of a combinatorial closed geodesic $\gamma = [(\sigma_1, \dots, \sigma_q)]$ is denoted by $|\gamma| = q$ while $\varepsilon_\gamma \in \{-1, 1\}$ denotes its \textit{reversing index}, which is the parity of how often orientations are flipped traversing the combinatorial closed geodesic and which is defined in Definition \ref{def:reversing_ind}. \end{definition}